Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Cohomology ring of unitary full vertex operator superalgebra

 \section{Cohomology ring of unitary $N=(2,2)$ full vertex operator superalgebra}

 In this section, we introduce the cohomology ring of an $N=(2,2)$ full vertex operator algebra with topological twists $d_A,d_B$ in Section \ref{sec_class_twist}.
 Section \ref{sec_twist_def} shows that for an $N=(2,2)$ full VOA $F$ which is not necessarily unitary, $H(F,d_A)$ and $H(F,d_B)$ are $\Z_2$-graded algebras.
 In Section \ref{sec_inequality}, we see that by assuming unitarity, these cohomology rings become $\R^2$-graded algebras.
 This grading corresponds to the Hodge decomposition and is very important.
 In Section \ref{sec_twist_star} and Section \ref{sec_twist_serre}, we examine the dualities between $H(F,d_A)$ and $H(F,d_B)$.
 We also see that the cohomology rings give 2d topological field theories.
-Proofs of the results in Section \ref{sec_twist_star} and Section \ref{sec_twist_serre} will be given in Section \ref{sec_Hodge_Serre}.
+We emphasize that Sections \ref{sec_twist_def} and \ref{sec_inequality} are independent of the spectral flow developed later, and depend only on the properties of the differentials and on unitarity.
+The proofs of the results in Sections \ref{sec_twist_star} and \ref{sec_twist_serre}, however, require the spectral flow construction established in Section \ref{sec_sec_flow}.